 Data pushers are used for personal tracking or asset tracking.
 The object’s location is sent to a server after a regular time interval to store and examine data.
 While tracking the vehicles, the data pushers send the location and speed to the server.
 The server analyzes the coordinates and stores an accurate value in the device.

 Data pullers are also used for the location tracking purposes like data pushers.
 However, they do not send data to the server after a regular time interval.
-They are always active and can be asked to send the location.
+They are always active and you can ask them to send the location.
 A user has to send a query to data pullers whenever they need to know the object’s location.

-The data loggers are the devices used to store data about the objects’ location in their internal memory.
-They contain a USB port or a memory card slot, and the user can manually fetch the required data from them.
+The data loggers are the devices that store data about the objects’ location in their internal memory.
+As they contain a USB port or a memory card slot, the user can manually fetch the required data from them.
 Thus, data loggers allow the users to extract data according to their requirement.

-GPS tracking systems are widely used in the telematics industry.
+GPS tracking systems have widespread applications in the telematics industry.
 They are continually evolving with the changing needs of the market.
 However, its basic functionality remains the same, which we have discussed in the above blog.